optimizely/nuclear-js/README.md

 - Stores are registered lazily through the module's index.js.
 This may seem weird at first, but in NuclearJS stores are more of an implementation detail and not ever directly referenceable.

-- Data access to the module's store values is done entire through the getters it exposes.
+- Data access to the module's store values is done entirely through the getters it exposes.
 This provides a decoupling between the store implementation and how the outside world references the state that a module manages.
 A getter is a contract between the outside world and the module that a particular piece of information is accessible.
 The evaluator of a getter does not care about the underyling store representation.